noheadx/noheadx.me/content/posts/2025-12-04-good_software_pt1.markdown

 _Systems without intentional quality boundaries impose unnecessary long-term cost._

-## Why Leadership Must Update Its Definition
+## Why Management Must Update Its Definition
 Modern product and engineering teams already understand the new definition of good software.
 They live with the consequences of poor foundations every day.
-Leadership, however, often continues to judge quality from the outside: successful demos, delivered features, and minimal user complaints.
+Managers, however, often continue to judge quality from the outside: successful demos, delivered features, and minimal user complaints.

 That perspective is no longer adequate.

 Today’s systems degrade silently under the surface—through duplicated logic, fragile integrations, incomplete tests, unpredictable dependency chains, and layers of AI-generated code that lack architectural discipline.

-Leadership must update its definition for four reasons:
+Management must update its definition for four reasons:

 1. **The external environment has changed** - Systems must absorb more volatility and more dependencies than ever before.
 2. **The internal environment has changed** - Teams mix human-generated and AI-generated code.
 Without clear standards, variance explodes.